 William Machen did not thrive in Toledo, having lived in the city before the art museum was built.
 He missed the symbiotic relationship that developed between the museum and the local artists.
 Machen left in 1882 for Detroit where he found more support as an artist.
 Ironically, he left Toledo right before other artists, such as Parkhurst, Stevens, and Osthaus coming to Toledo were to form the club that was to create the Toledo Museum of Art.
 Machen eventually moved to Washington DC and died in 1911, seven months before the young Toledo Museum of Art opened the doors of their beautiful new marble building.

 William Machen was a scholar, musician, artist, linguist, writer and faithful son of the Catholic church – an immigrant who tried to make his home and art in Toledo.
-His body was returned by train to Toledo in 1911 and buried under a modest marker in Calvary Cemetery on Door Street, just a few feet away from the greatly reduced new 2-mile radius of interest of the Twenty-first Century Toledo Museum of Art.
+His body was returned by train to Toledo in 1911 and buried under a modest marker in Calvary Cemetery on Door Street, just a few feet away from the 2-mile radius border of the Adam Levine Toledo Museum of Art.

 The four artists have many things in common — each one moved to Toledo for a better life, each one has a train story, and each one expressed through their hearts and souls the crucifixion of Christ.
 Three out of four had a lot of help from the Toledo Museum of Art, really enhancing their lives on this Earth.

 You have to wonder, why has the Toledo Museum of Art forsaken the artists of Toledo?